-The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116, Identification of a lease requires significant judgement.
+The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
+Identification of a lease requires significant judgement.
 The Company uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
-The Company determines the lease term as the non cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
+The Company determines the lease term as the non cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to extend a lease, or not to exercise that option.
 In assessing whether the Company is reasonably certain to exercise an option to extend a lease, or not to exercise an option to terminate a lease, it considers all relevant facts and circumstances that create an economic incentive for the Company to exercise the option to extend the lease, or not to exercise the option to terminate the lease.
-The Company revises the lease term if there is a change in the non-cancellable period of a lease.
-The discount rate is generally based on the incremental borrowing rate specific to the lease being evaluated or for a portfolio of leases with similar characteristics.
+The discount rate is generally based on the incremental borrowing rate specific to the lease being evaluated or for a portfolio of lease with similar characteristics.

-3.1 Changes in accounting policy and disclosures The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2023 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2023.
-The Company has applied these amendments for the first-time in these standalone financial statements.
+3.1 Changes in accounting policy and disclosures

+The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2023 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2023.
+The Company has applied these amendments for the first-time in these special purpose financial statements.

-Disclosure of Accounting Policies - Amendment to Ind AS 1 Presentation of financial statements standalone financial statements
+(a) Disclosure of Accounting Policies - Amendment to Ind AS 1 Presentation of financial statements